kjgmez/skydive_log_book/log-book/README.md

 # Online Skydive Log-Book

 Welcome to your Online Skydive Log-Book.
-This a web site where you can create a user name and a password to keep all the details of your skydive.
+This is a web site where you can create a user name and a password to keep all the details of your skydive.
 Don't worry about loosing your log-book anymore, it will be saved and protected in this online experience.

 ## Installation